Francis V. O'Connor: Life

 O'Connor was born Brooklyn in 1937 to bank clerk Frank J. O'Connor and his wife Blanche Veronica Whalen (1900-1974).

 He attended Manhattan College, where he earned a bachelor's degree in English in 1959.
 He then studied at Johns Hopkins University, earning a master's degree in creative writing in 1960.

 He then began a doctorate in art history under Christopher Gray with a thesis on the early years of Jackson Pollock, which he completed in 1965.
 The findings culminated in a catalog for the Pollock retrospective in the Museum of Modern Art in 1967, which summarized the research from the dissertation.

 In 1964 he began teaching at the University of Maryland as an assistant professor and in 1966 he moved to Johns Hopkins' Evening College.
 In the same year he received a grant from the National Endowment for the Arts and conducted research on New Deal artwork in New York state.
-He wrote a journal article on the New York projects in 1969, and in the 1970s published two essential volumes on New Deal art in the 1970s (Art for the millions: Essays from the 1930s and The New Deal Art projects: an anthology of memoirs), as well as consulting on the groundbreaking New Deal Art: California exhibition at the De Saisset Gallery at the University of Santa Clara in 1976.
+He wrote a journal article on the New York projects in 1969, and in the 1970s published two essential volumes on New Deal art: (Art for the millions: Essays from the 1930s and The New Deal Art projects: an anthology of memoirs), as well as consulting on the groundbreaking New Deal Art: California exhibition at the De Saisset Gallery at the University of Santa Clara in 1976.
 He is considered the "leader of a small group of art historians who in the late 1960s and early 1970s did the initial research on the New Deal's visual arts programs."

 In 1970, O'Connor joined the National Collection of Fine Arts, now part of the Smithsonian Museum of American Art, as a research associate.
 He was also a frequent visiting professor at Johns Hopkins University, American University and Corcoran College of Art and Design.
 From 1972 to 1977 he was an associate professor at the Union Graduate School and a lecturer in the Whitney Museum of American Art program.